ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/getting_started.md

 mvn test
 </pre>

-But sometimes you want to run only single tests from our IDE.
+But sometimes you want to run only a single test from our IDE.
 And that is also really simple.
 You do not have to setup anything special.
 Simply select your test class and run them as JUnit tests.
 That's all.

-All tests by default as failsafe as possible.
-For instance tests with a running Ninja application do select a free port on your machine.
+All tests by default are as failsafe as possible.
+For example, tests that start a Ninja application select a free port on your machine.
 This also allows to simply automate your builds on your Jenkins.
 No more complicated test setups to make sure that testing works.